EHB-MCT/web1-courseproject-NolanLamarque/README.md

 Hamburger Menu:

 The only code I used from extern links is for the hamburger menu.
-I also modified the code to fit me website.
+I also modified the code to fit my website.
 There is a part of the code in the header in every html file and a part in every css file.

 Link to website for hamburger menu: https://codepen.io/erikterwan/pen/EVzeRP